taosdata/TDengine/docs/en/30-enterprise/08-data-in.md

   -vv
 ```

-In this command, endTime is not specified, so the task will run for a long time, continuously synchronizing the latest data.
+Because the `endTime` parameter is not specified, this job continues replicating data indefinitely.

 ## OpenTSDB

-### Command Line Parameters
+### Command-Line Parameters

-The command to synchronize data from OpenTSDB to TDengine is shown below:
+The following command ingests OpenTSDB data into TDengine:

 ```bash
 taosx run --from "<OpenTSDB-DSN>" --to "<TDengine-DSN>"
 ```

-The OpenTSDB DSN conforms to the general rules for DSNs, and only the parameters specific to it are described here:
+The OpenTSDB DSN complies with standard DSN conventions.
+Additional parameters are described as follows:
-- metrics: Non-required, you can specify multiple Metrics to be synchronized (English comma-separated), unspecified synchronizes all;
+- metrics: (Optional) Specify the metrics that you want to ingest from OpenTSDB, separated by commas (,).
+If you do not specify this parameter, all metrics are ingested.
-- beginTime: Required, format: YYYY-MM-DD'T'HH:MM:SS'Z', time zone adopts UTC time zone, e.g.: 2023-06-01T00:00:00+0800, i.e. Beijing time 2023-06-01 00:00:00 (East 8 time zone);
+- beginTime: (Mandatory) Specify the starting timestamp for data replication in the YYYY-MM-DD'T'HH:MM:SS'Z' format.
+For example, 2023-06-01T00:00:00-0700 indicates midnight on June 1, 2023 in Pacific Daylight Time.
-- endTime: Non-required, the field can be left unspecified or the value can be empty, in the same format as beginTime; if unspecified, the data synchronization will continue after the task is submitted;
+- endTime: (Optional) Specify the ending timestamp for data replication in the same format as `beginTime`.
+If you do not specify a value, data replication is performed continuously.
-- readWindow: Non-required, the field can be left unspecified or the value is empty, the options are D, H, M (days, hours, minutes); if not specified, the default is to split the read window by minutes.
+- readWindow: (Optional) Specify the read window.
+You can enter D (day), H (hour) or M (minute).
+The default value is M.

-### Examples
+### Example

-Synchronize the data from two data sources with metric names test_metric1 and test_metric2 in OpenTSDB located at 192.168.1.10 from 00:00:00 UTC on June 01, 2023 to TDengine's test_db database using taoskeeper running on 192.168.1.20 with the following commands The complete command to synchronize to the test_db database of TDengine is shown below:
+An OpenTSDB server located at 192.168.1.10 has metrics named `test_metric1` and `test_metric2`.
+The following configuration ingests data from these metrics starting at midnight UTC on June 1, 2023 into a TDengine database named `test_db` through a taosKeeper instance located at 192.168.1.20.

 ```bash
 taosx run \